angarsky/diveintopython/learn/variables/list.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/variables/list

 A list in Python is a collection of values or items that are ordered, changeable, and allow duplicates.
 Lists are one of the most commonly used data structures in Python.

 ## Creating a List